 How to Prepare Shoulder Steak for Grilling or Smoking

-From a good butcher, the Shoulder steak will be presented ready for grilling or slow cooking.
+From a good butcher, it will already be presented ready for grilling or slow cooking.

 Due to its coarse and slightly tougher texture, it will need a good marinade if it is to be enjoyed as a standalone steak.
 You can also remove the gristle if this is something that you don’t like.

-If you are preparing to smoke or slow cook the steaks, then a simple dry rub seasoning or just salt and pepper will do well.
+If you are preparing to smoke or slow cook it, then a simple dry rub seasoning or just salt and pepper will do well.

 How to Cook it on a Grill or Smoker

-Once marinated, the Shoulder steak is best cooked high and dry like any other steak on the grill, and not in a griddle if you want its full flavor to come through.
+Once marinated, the Shoulder steak is best cooked high and dry on the grill, and not in a griddle if you want its full flavor to come through.

-Here’s our simple guide to cooking your Shoulder steak on a grill:
+Here’s our simple guide to cooking it on a grill:

 - Remove your marinated steaks from the fridge and bring to room temperature.